tienfeek/chute-tutorials/Android/Image Grid Tutorial/README.md

 	chute.setId(wrapper.getChuteId());
 </code></pre>

-The newly created chute is given a chute ID and GCChutes.assets() AsyncTask is triggered:
+The newly created chute is given a chute ID and <code>GCChutes.assets(Context context, String id, GCHttpCallback<GCAssetCollection> callback)</code> AsyncTask is triggered:
 <pre><code>
 chute.assets(getApplicationContext(), new AssetCollectionCallback()).executeAsync();
 </code></pre>

-The GCChutes.assets() has GCHttpCallback<GCChuteModel> callback which returns GCChuteModel as a result in its onSuccess() method.
+<code>GCChutes.assets(Context context, String id, GCHttpCallback<GCAssetCollection> callback)</code> has GCHttpCallback<GCChuteModel> callback which returns GCChuteModel as a result in its <code>onSuccess(GCChuteModel responseData)</code> method.
 The GCAssetCollection is retrieved from the GCChuteModel and passed to the adapter which starts loading the GridView after the AsyncTask is finished.
 <pre><code>
 // Callback which returns a collection of assets for a given chuteId